-Cantharidin is found in more than 200 species of beetles throughout the continental US.
+Cantharidin is found in more than 200 species of beetles throughout the continental USA.
 Beetles of the genus Epicauta are most often associated with toxicosis in horses.
-The striped blister beetles are particularly troublesome in the southwest.
+The striped blister beetles are particularly troublesome in the southwestern US.

 Blister beetles usually feed on various weeds and occasionally move into alfalfa fields in large swarms.
 These insects live in groups and may be found in large numbers in hay when it is baled.
 One flake of alfalfa may contain several hundred beetles, but a flake from the other end of the same bale may have none.
 Animals are usually exposed by eating alfalfa hay or alfalfa products that contain blister beetles.

 Cantharidin is odorless, colorless, and highly irritating.
 It causes blisters when in contact with skin or mucous membranes.
 As little as 0.1 to 0.2 ounces (4 to 6 grams) of dried beetles may be deadly to a horse.
 The toxicity of cantharidin does not decrease in stored hay, and cantharidin is also toxic to people, dogs, cats, rabbits, rats, cattle, sheep, and goats.

 The severity of signs associated with cantharidin poisoning varies according to dose.
 Signs can range from mild depression or discomfort to severe pain, shock, and death.
 Common signs include abdominal pain, depression, loss of appetite, frequent attempts to drink small amounts of water or submerge the muzzle in water, and frequent attempts to urinate.
 Signs can last from hours to days.
 Affected horses always have dark, congested mucous membranes, even if other signs are barely noticeable.
 Horses that ingest a large amount of toxin may show signs of severe shock and die within hours.